 Head to Head Comparison Between Deep Learning and Machine learning (Infographics)

 Below are the top 6 differences between Deep Learning vs Machine learning

 Key Differences of Deep Learning and Machine Learning

 Both machine learning and deep learning are a subset of artificial intelligence.
 Here are the main key differences between these two methods.

 - In machine learning, the main focus is on improving the learning process of models based on their input data experience.
 In Machine learning, labeled or unlabelled data will first go through data engineering and featurization.
 The cleaner the data is fed, the good the model will be.
-In the case of deep learning, the focus is more towards making a model learn by itself i.e., train and error method to reach to end solution.
+In the case of deep learning, the focus is more towards making a model learn by itself, i.e., train and error method to reach to end solution.

 - Machine learning is inclined towards atomization and predicting a regression or classification problem like predicting whether the x customer will pay a loan based on n number of features.
 On the other hand, Deep learning tries to create a replica of the human mind in order to solve a specific problem.
-For example, by looking at pictures recognizing which one is the cat and which on is Dog, etc.
+For example, by looking at pictures recognizing which cat is the cat and which is Dog, etc.